 Given the proposed Rules only seek to make minor or non-material changes to the gas Rules, the Commission is satisfied the proposed Rule is compatible with the proper performance of AEMO's declared system functions.

 8 Consultation under the expedited process

-The Commission has published notices under sections 95 and 96 of the NEL and sections 303 and 304 of the NGL to assess the proposed Rules under an expedited Rule making process.
-The Commission is now accepting written requests not to make a rule under the expedited process and is inviting written submissions on the proposed Rules.
+The Commission has published notices under sections 95 and 96 of the NEL and sections 303 and 304 of the NGL inviting written submissions on the proposed Rules.